IzaacFacundo/ISS_Tracker_API/README.md

     docker pull izaacfacundo/iss_tracker:2.0
 ```

-### Run code with pulled docker image
+### Run code with pulled or locally built docker image

-Finally, to run the Flask web server you must run the following command:
+To run the Flask web server you must run the following command:
 ```
     docker run -t --rm -p 5000:5000 izaacfacundo/iss_tracker:2.0
 ```
 This launches the REST API server that you can then call with the command 'curl'.

-### Create container  locally using docker-compose (easier)
+### Launch container locally using docker-compose

 To create the container locally and automatically run the server, you must run the following command from within
 the directory that the python script, Dockerfile, and docker-compose.yml file reside: